Chicago prosecutor to start erasing pot convictions soon

 CHICAGO (AP) — A top Chicago prosecutor says she hopes to begin expunging minor cannabis convictions in the coming months but acknowledges it won't be easy to implement her plan and that her office is still figuring out its scope.

-Her comments come amid backlash over her office's decision to drop charges against "Empire" actor Jussie Smollett.
+Her comments come amid backlash over her office's decision to drop charges against "Empire" actor Jussie Smollett, who was accused of staging a racist, anti-gay attack against himself.

+Foxx said her office is also examining its policy toward prosecuting those detained for selling marijuana.
+She said she wanted to review her office's policy given the swift movement toward full decriminalization in Springfield.

+"The next iteration of this is looking at those sales," she said, especially "in light of the fact that legalization looks like it's becoming apparent.
+We don't want to be on the back end of trying to figure out what to do."

 Information from: Chicago Sun-Times, http://chicago.suntimes.com/